Darshanr5051/Student_Voting_System/README.md

 2) Applicable for large as well as small group of people e.g. a batch, a class.
 3) Keeps a record of  every voting process.

 clone the repo, Once you have both the files "mainfile.c" and "header_elec.h", You just need to compile and run mainfile.c

+example : gcc mainfile.c -o outfile

 # Admin_login :
               Username : iamlordvoldemort